 Search Optimization Requires Great Content

 If you want others to link to your website, you have to give them a good reason to.
 One of the best reasons to give is simply valuable content.
 While it’s easy to think that only marketing companies can create link bait, most industries really have the ability to create great content if they just think creatively.
-Car insurance companies can produce free downloadable books on drivers safety, loan providers can produce mortgage calculators, fashion retailers can produce seasonal fashion guides, hardware stores can produce do-it-yourself guides, and so on.
+Car insurance companies can produce free downloadable books on drivers safety, loan providers can produce mortgage calculators and provide free manuals on how stipulations like scottish iva work, fashion retailers can produce seasonal fashion guides, hardware stores can produce do-it-yourself guides, and so on.
 Place all of this content on your own website and you have given reason for others to link back to you!